dk307/HSPI_ZWaveParameters/README.md

 * The plugin creates an extra page for the Z-Wave devices with ability to view & update device parameters.
 * The page contains a link to Open Z-Wave database site for device.
 You can view description, inclusion\exclusion information & manual on that site.
 * The page shows Z-Wave parameters for a device.
 Listening device's parameter values are loaded on page load.
 There is ability to refresh all or an individual parameter.
-* Save on the page updates any changed Z-Wave parameter for the device.
+* Ability to update any Z-Wave parameter for the device.
-* Offline database is bundled with plugin so that it does not need internet connection.
+* Offline database is bundled with plugin so that it does not need internet connection for operation.
 * Online Z-Wave database can be used directly by change the plugin settings.

 Page